COVID FREE POLICY IN RUSSIA

 - Public transport (including underground) is running with social distance measures in place.

-- It is recommended to wear masks and gloves in public transport.
+- It is compulsory to wear masks in public transport.

 Can I dine in a restaurant in Russia?

-- All staff members wear masks and gloves.
-All the surfaces are disinfected regularly.
+- All staff wear masks and gloves.
+All surfaces are disinfected regularly.